Tiffanian

-It is usually considered to overlap the Selandian and Thanetian within the Paleocene.

-The Tiffanian is preceded by the Torrejonian and followed by the Clarkforkian NALMA stages.
+The Tiffanian overlaps with part of the Selandian (Middle Paleocene) and Thanetian (Late Paleocene), which are stages on the global timescale.
+In regards to NALMA, the Tiffanian is preceded by the Torrejonian and followed by the Clarkforkian NALMA stages.

 Substages

-The Tiffanian is considered to contain the following substages:
+The Tiffanian is considered to contain the following six substages, defined by a succession of species within Plesiadapis, a genus of plesiadapiforms (primate relatives):